-Under the predevelopment agreement, the Transurban team is designing the lanes at up to $54 million of its own expense.
-However, the deal is most significant because it also gave Transurban the right of first refusal on a 50-year contract to build the lanes, valued at up to $9 billion, and operate them in exchange for keeping most of the toll revenue.
-Maryland officials have said the lanes will come at no net cost to the state.
+The predevelopment agreement allowed the Transurban team to plan the lanes at up to $54 million of its own expense.
+However, the agreement’s real value came in granting Transurban the right of first refusal on the 50-year contract to finance, build and operate the lanes in exchange for keeping most of the toll revenue.
+That long-term contract is still being negotiated.